Szhirr11/gitExample/readMe.txt

-Hello alternative movie continues at 1985
+Hello alternative movie ends at 2015